 What Exactly is a Home Inspection (and What is it Not?)

 The intent of a home inspection seems straightforward, but the outcome can be confusing or unexpected if the right questions aren't asked.
 We'll get into all of that, but first, when is a home inspection conducted?
 Typically, someone - let's call her Mrs. Seller - is (you guessed it!) selling her house.
 Along comes Mr. Buyer.
 He loves the listing photos he saw on Zillow, has a great Realtor, can visualize being surrounded by friends and family in a backyard BBQ, and is ready to move in tomorrow...but real estate transactions don't usually happen overnight.
 Offers are made, negotiations between the parties take place, banks and title companies have their say, and the appraisal process unfolds.
 Oftentimes a Home Inspector is called in to take a good look around and make recommendations based on his or her professional judgement.
 The Home Inspector does not conduct the appraisal (I get this valid question a lot from first time homebuyers), does not comment on the market value of the home, and should not advise his or her client on how to proceed with their real estate transaction.
-The Home Inspector does, however, give a report on the overall condition of the house and make recommendations based on their findings.
+The Home Inspector does, however, provide a written report on the overall condition of the house and make recommendations based on their findings.
 We'll explore that in detail a bit later.

 So let's dive into it!
 Mr. Buyer has asked all the right questions to narrow down his decision on which Inspector to hire: